Question

 Answer

-As demonstrated in the following video and instructions, the main steps for creating an on-call schedule are:
+As demonstrated in the following video and instructions, the main steps for creating and managing an on-call schedule are:

-- Set the shift's timeframe: Add shift members, set their contact order, and add delays between them.
+Set the shift's timeframe and rotation: Add shift members, set their contact order, configure delays between them, and (optionally) configure rotation so the on-call person changes over time.

 Create a shift